cantaloupe-project/cantaloupe/README.md

     # Available values are `FilesystemResolver` and `HttpResolver`.
     resolver = FilesystemResolver

-    # The server-side path that will be prefixed to the identifier in the
+    # Server-side path that will be prefixed to the identifier in the request
-    # request URL.
+    # URL.
     FilesystemResolver.path_prefix = /home/myself/images
-    # The server-side path or extension that will be suffixed to the identifier
+    # Server-side path or extension that will be suffixed to the identifier
     # in the request URL.
     FilesystemResolver.path_suffix =

-    # The URL that will be prefixed to the identifier in the request URL.
+    # URL that will be prefixed to the identifier in the request URL.
     HttpResolver.url_prefix = http://localhost/images/
-    # The path, extension, query string, etc. that will be suffixed to the
+    # Path, extension, query string, etc. that will be suffixed to the
     # identifier in the request URL.
     HttpResolver.url_suffix =
-    # Used for HTTP Basic authentication
+    # Used for HTTP Basic authentication.
     HttpResolver.username =
     HttpResolver.password =